shmuel24/OCI_VM_Inventory_Exporter/README.md

-# OCI VM Inventory CSV Exporter
+# OCI VM Inventory Exporter

 This is a lightweight and fast Python script that scans all **running Compute instances** (VMs) across **all subscribed regions** in your Oracle Cloud Infrastructure (OCI) tenancy.